yohyamamoto/flosic_binary_docker/README.md

 # flosic_binary_docker
-This repository contains a binary flosic, Dockerfile, a basis set directory, and an example directory.
+This repository contains a binary flosic (built with linux-amd64), Dockerfile, a basis set directory, and an example directory.

 To building a container, simply run